wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/2-core-components.md

 -   Audit log event time

-With Power BI reports, you can get a holistic view of Dataverse data with visualizations and insights for Environment, PowerApps App, Flow, Connector, Connection Reference, Maker, and Audit Log tables.
+With Power BI reports, you can get a holistic view of Dataverse data with visualizations and insights for Environments, Apps, Flows, Connector, Connection Reference, Maker, and Audit Log tables.

 > [!div class="mx-imgBorder"]
 > [![Center of Excellence Power BI dashboard.](../media/power-bi-dashboard-ss.png)](../media/power-bi-dashboard-ss.png#lightbox)

 ## Import the solution

-This installation process is required for all non-core components in the starter kit to work.
+Importing the solution is a required installation process that helps ensure that all non-core components in the starter kit work.
 You'll need to create an environment in which to set up the CoE.

 1. Download the [CoE Starter Kit compressed file](https://aka.ms/CoeStarterKitDownload).

 	> [!IMPORTANT]
 	> Extract the zip file after downloading and before moving on to the next step.
-The CoE Starter Kit compressed file contains all solution components as well as non-solution aware components that make up the CoE Starter Kit.
+The CoE Starter Kit compressed file contains all solution components and non-solution aware components that make up the CoE Starter Kit.

 1. Create an environment in which to set up the CoE.

 	1. Go to the Power Platform admin center.

-	1. Select Environments > + New, and then enter a name, type, and purpose.
+	1. Select **Environments > + New**, and then enter a name, type, and purpose.

-	1. Select Yes for creating the database, and then select Next.
+	1. Select **Yes** for creating the database and then select **Next**.

-	1. Leave Sample apps and data set to No.
+	1. Leave Sample apps and data set to **No**.

-	1. Select Save.
+	1. Select **Save**.

 1. Go to your new environment.

     1. Go to make.powerapps.com.

-    1. Go to the environment you created where the CoE solution will be hosted.
-In the example in the following screenshot, we're importing to the environment named Contoso CoE.
+    1. Go to the environment that you created where the CoE solution will be hosted.
+The example in the following screenshot shows that you are importing to the environment named **Contoso CoE**.

         > [!div class="mx-imgBorder"]
 		> [![Center of Excellence New Environment.](../media/new-environment-ssm.png)](../media/new-environment-ssm.png#lightbox)

-1. Create connections to all connectors used as part of the solution.
+1. Create connections to all connectors that are used as part of the solution.

-	1. Go to Data > Connections.
+	1. Go to **Data > Connections**.

-	1. Select + New Connection.
+	1. Select **+ New Connection**.

-	1. Select Dataverse.
+	1. Select **Dataverse**.

 		> [!div class="mx-imgBorder"]
 		> [![Select the Datavsere connector.](../media/new-connections-ssm.png)](../media/new-connections-ssm.png#lightbox)

-	1. Select Create.
+	1. Select **Create**.

 	1. Complete the same steps for the following connectors: